albuch/sbt-dependency-check/README.md

 ### Configuration
 `sbt-dependency-check` uses the default configuration of [OWASP DependencyCheck](https://github.com/jeremylong/DependencyCheck).
 You can override them in your `build.sbt` files.
-Use the task `list-settings` to print all available settings and their values to sbt console.
+Use the task `dependencyCheckListSettings` to print all available settings and their values to sbt console.

 Setting | Description | Default Value
 :-------|:------------|:-------------